-Stress Reducing Tip #6: Let me (or your photographer) worry about how the session is going.
+Let your photographer worry about how the session is going.

 If you followed tip #1 above, you found a photographer who’s work you love and who you feel comfortable with.
 So trust in them to do their job.
 I guarantee that portfolio of images they have isn’t built off families who were “perfect.”

 I tell each family at the start of their session (as a gentle reminder) to relax and focus on loving on the kids.
 Just play, love, smile, be.
 And know that I’ve got your back.
 Things may not “feel” like you’re getting amazing photos, but trust me.
 The more fun, play, smiles, giggles, running, chaos, the more beautiful I feel a gallery is – the more true to your family I feel a gallery is.